Sapish/portfolio4/readme.md

 ** In "aSharpPlace," implement teleport functionality for the "♨︎" symbols.
 Entering one should move the player to the other.
 ** Ensure that when going back through a door, the player returns to the correct room.
 ** Make the X NPC characters perform a simple patrol (+/-2 from their starting locations).
-** Create an animated splash screen (this was a group assignment from a previous week) using `splashScreen.mjs`.
+** -Create an animated splash screen (this was a group assignment from a previous week) using `splashScreen.mjs`.

 * Give the NPCs stats, such as strength and hitpoints.
 * Implement a simple battle system where collisions deal damage, using player and NPC stats to calculate damage dealt.